Common C.MI. Course Questions

 Participants should possess a sufficient reading and writing level.
-This is a college-level course that includes graded writing assignments of 4 - 5 pages in length, along with some fairly complex reading material.
-The C.MI program has been designed to be intensive, practical, challenging, motivational, and highly though-provoking - but, not overly academic.
+The course is organized similar to any a college-level course in that it includes graded writing assignments of 4 - 5 pages in length, along with some fairly complex reading material.
+The C.MI program has been designed to be intensive, practical, challenging, motivational, and highly thought-provoking - but, not overly academic.
 Overall, we want your experience with C.MI to provide you with highly practical knowledge and skills you can use to expand your personal practice and help instruct others to do the same.

 Q) Is CEU credit available for the C.MI course?

 A) For those seeking CEU (Continuing Education Units) credit for their C.MI. course work, note that we have organized the course outline in accordance with accepted CEU standards (i.e., IACET Standards).
 At the time of this writing (early 2016), we estimate the course to qualify for approximately 130 to 150-hours of contact-time (all course work, including documented practice time).
 With each 10-hour period equaling 1 CEU, graduates of the C.MI program are eligible for approximately 13 - 15 CEU's for completion of the course.
-Again, this is only an estimate at this time - and subject to change as the course expands in the coming years.
+Again, this is only an estimate at this time - and subject to change.
 If you require a specialized CEU (for continuing education, transfer credit, licensing, etc.), please make sure to contact the receiving party for their requirements.
 More details will be provided on this web site as they become available.

 back to top

 Q) What is the refund and/or withdrawal policy for the C.MI course?